citp/privacy-policy-historical/j/jo/job/jobg8.com.md

 ### CONTACT

-All comments, queries and requests relating to our use of your information are welcomed and should be emailed to [privacy@Jobg8.com](mailto:privacy@Jobg8.com).
+All comments, queries and requests relating to our use of your information are welcomed.
+Please [Contact Us](https://web.archive.org/web/20171223012944id_/http%3A//jobg8.com/contactus.aspx) with any feedback.